What is an Emerald? How Does It Get its Color?

 The Romans linked emeralds with Venus, the Goddess of Love and Beauty and they wore them to supposedly enhance their love life.

-- Edwardian (1901-1910) — Edwardian pieces incorporate platinum along with rose-cut diamonds, emerald, and rubies in elaborate filigree settings that were considered “romantic” for their delicate use of curves and forms.
+- Edwardian (1901-1910) — Edwardian and Vintage Emerald Jewelry incorporate platinum along with rose-cut diamonds, emerald, and rubies in elaborate filigree settings that were considered “romantic” for their delicate use of curves and forms.
 This period is still a source of inspiration for many modern ring designers, and pieces are coveted by collectors of brilliantly crafted jewelry.

 Appearance and Durability